Top 10 Warning Signs of Sleep Apnea

 The gold standard of treatment in the past has been a CPAP machine.
 The CPAP involves wearing a mask and hose, sleeping on your back, and breathing out when the device allows you.
 However, more recently, doctors are prescribing the Inspire device which is an implantable medical device that you simply turn on with a remote control at night.
 Inspire helps you breathe and sleep deeply without the hose and mask of the CPAP.

 Other types of sleep apnea include central sleep apnea and complex sleep apnea.
+Another type to be aware of is treatment emergent central sleep apnea, which occurs when obstructive sleep apnea transitions to central sleep apnea following treatment.
 Each of these sleep disorders tend to respond well with treatment.
 It is possible to wake up feeling good in the morning, with energy and vitality.
 Seeing your ENT doctor for a sleep study is the fastest track to your sleep difficulty diagnosis.

 Don’t Live in a State of Emergency